Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Additional Background Knowledge of HLS

 \section{Additional Background Knowledge of HLS}

 As the HLS prediction task is quite new to the AI community, we would like to illustrate this task at the beginning of the appendix.
 Taking the ``syr2k'' kernel as an example, Figure~\ref{fig:syr2k_example} shows its source code.
 As explained in the Introduction section, the source code consists of the program that describes the FPGA's function, which is similar to any normal C program, and several pragmas.
-Now the pragmas are represented by the placeholders ``auto\{pragma index\}''.
+Now the pragmas are represented by the placeholders ``auto\{pragma index\}.''
 We utilize the machine learning model to find the best pragmas to insert in these placeholders.

-There are three types of pragmas: parallel, pipeline, and loop tiling.
+Following HARP~\cite{harp}, we develop the model based on the open-source AMD/Xilinx Merlin Compiler~\cite{merlin}, because it reduces the complex HLS pragmas to only three Merlin pragmas, greatly benefiting the pragma search process.
+It applies source-level code transformations to enable various automatic architectural optimizations such as memory burst, memory coalescing, and coarse-grained optimizations.
+There are three types of Merlin pragmas: parallel, pipeline, and loop tiling.
 For the parallel pragma placeholders, we should insert an integer as the parallel factor.
 For the pipeline pragma placeholders, we should choose between the fine-grained pipeline, coarse-grained pipeline, or not using the pipeline.
 For the loop tiling pragma placeholders, we should insert an integer as the loop tiling factor.
-Table~\ref{table:pragma_intro} lists the introduction of the pragmas.

 Designing the pragmas is labor-intensive and heavily relies on hardware knowledge, which motivates the automated pragma design research.
 Different pragmas can lead to significantly different FPGA performance.
-Table~\ref{table:dataset_latency} shows the latency (clock cycle) of each target kernel's best pragma design and worst pragma design in our dataset.
+Table~\ref{table:dataset_latency} shows the latency (clock cycle) of each target kernel's best pragma design and worst pragma design in the HLSyn dataset.
 The shorter latency the better.
-We also list the mean and standard deviation of latency in our dataset, and the latency of not inserting any pragma.
+We also list the mean and standard deviation of latency in the dataset, and the latency of not inserting any pragma.
 We can see that the gap between the best design and worst design is very big, and the worst design is sometimes even worse than not inserting any pragma.
 This is because some pragmas might use too many resources and occupy the resources of other modules.
 The standard deviation is also very large, and sometimes it is even larger than the mean.
-Therefore, the pragma design is very difficult.
+Therefore, choosing a good pragma design is very important to the FPGA's performance.